Site icon Teacher Elena

 Among the dark habiliments of Time.

-The sea has been there for centuries
+The focus shifts to time—the sea has been there for centuries, shaping the land.

 The vital splendor misses.
 For here